Deploy to Cloud Foundry

 cf -v

-- In addition, ensure to have the MTA plugin for the Cloud Foundry CLI installed.sh
+In addition, ensure to have the MTA plugin for the Cloud Foundry CLI installed.

 If you followed CAP's grow-as-you-go approach so far, you've developed your application with an in-memory database and basic/mock authentication.
-To prepare for production you need to ensure respective production-grade choices are configured, as illustrated in the following graphic:
+To prepare for production you need to ensure respective production-grade choices are configured:

 CLI command for that, which ensures the required services are configured correctly and corresponding package dependencies are added to your package.json.